copaesthetic/help_desk_system/README.md

 Step 1: Set Up Your Development Environment

 1. Install Python:

-•	 Ensure you have Python installed.
+   •Ensure you have Python installed.
 You can download it from python.org.

-2. Install Flask:
+3. Install Flask:

-pip install Flask
+   •pip install Flask

 3. Install SQLite:

-•  SQLite is included with Python, so no additional installation is required.
+   •SQLite is included with Python, so no additional installation is required.

 Step 2: Project Structure

-Create a project folder and structure it as follows:
+1. Create a project folder and structure it as follows:

    help_desk_system/

    │

    ├── app.py

    ├── templates/

    │   ├── index.html

    │   ├── submit_ticket.html

    │   ├── view_tickets.html

    ├── static/

    │   ├── style.css

    ├── db/

    │   └── helpdesk.db

 ## Installation